YouBase/white-paper/GLOSSARY.md

 # DHT

-Distributed Hash Table: A decentralized, distributed system for storing key/value pairs where any node in the network can efficiently retrieve a value given a certain key.
+Distributed Hash Table: a decentralized, distributed system for storing key/value pairs where any node in the network can efficiently retrieve a value given a certain key.
 Ability to map keys to values is distributed among the nodes, such that changes to participating nodes is minimally disruptive.

 # HD Wallet